Cat. No. / ID: 334932

 Need a quote for your research project or would you like to discuss your project with our specialist team?
 Contact Us

 Recent advances in NGS chemistries, platforms, and bioinformatics pipelines are enabling users to efficiently interrogate biological samples for changes in DNA and RNA.
-Current approaches, however, require the use of 2 separate workflows to prepare libraries from separate DNA and RNA isolates.
+Other available approaches, however, require the use of 2 separate workflows to prepare libraries from separate DNA and RNA isolates.
 Limitations of such approaches include:

-QIAseq Multimodal Panels can be used to reliably detect DNA and RNA biomarkers using a consolidated workflow from total nucleic acids.
-The ability of QIAseq Multimodal Panels to simultaneously detect DNA and RNA biomarkers has been benchmarked against two separate workflows (namely, QIAseq Targeted DNA and QIAseq Targeted RNAscan Panels).
+QIAseq Multimodal HT Panels can be used to reliably detect DNA and RNA biomarkers using a consolidated workflow from total nucleic acids.
+The ability of QIAseq Multimodal HT Panels to simultaneously detect DNA and RNA biomarkers has been benchmarked against two separate workflows (namely, QIAseq Targeted DNA Pro and QIAseq Targeted Fusion XP).